-The ETI returned to the school on 15 September 2017 to monitor and report on arrangements for safeguarding.
+The ETI returned to the school on 6 June to report on arrangements for safeguarding.

-The purpose of the visit was to provide the school with a further opportunity to provide evidence on its arrangements for safeguarding; owing to action short of strike, the school did not provide evidence that satisfactory arrangements were in place at the time of the inspection in February 2017.
+The purpose of the visit was to provide the school with a further opportunity to provide evidence on its arrangements for safeguarding.
+Owing to action short of strike, the school did not provide evidence that satisfactory arrangements were in place at the time of the inspection on 3 April 2017.

-During the follow-up visit, the school provided evidence that the arrangements for safeguarding reflect broadly the guidance issued by the Department of Education.
+During the follow-up visit, the school provided evidence that satisfactory arrangements for safeguarding reflect broadly the guidance issued by the Department of Education.

-The children reported that they feel safe in school.
-They know what to do and who to talk to if they are concerned about their safety or well-being.
+In discussion, the year 6 children reported that they feel safe and happy in school.
+They are aware what to do if they have any concerns about their safety or welfare.

-Owing to the ongoing action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+Owing to the action short of strike, the ETI was unable to evaluate fully, the outworking of the arrangements for safeguarding in the school.